• Featured in logo

 Preparation is key in resume writing, so make sure to take the following actions:

 Just because you lack professional experience, that doesn’t mean you can’t pull valuable information from your past.
-Consider everything that you have done that can be useful in the workplace, such as:

 • School projects.